DavidStevensonVtex/Linux/sed-and-awk/ch02/understanding-basic-operations.md

 The authors of awk never imagined it would be used to write large programs.
 But, recognizing that awk was being used in this way, the authors revised the language, creating **nawk** to offer more support for writing larger programs and tackling general-purpose programming problems.

+### Command-Line Syntax

+You invoke sed and awk in much the same way.
+The command-line syntax is:

+`command [options] script filename`

+Like almost all UNIX programs, sed and awk can take input from standard input and send the output to standard output.
+If _filename_ is specified, input is taken from that file.
+The output contains the processed information.

+The _options_ for each command are different.
+The complete list of command-line options can be found in Appendix A, _Quick Reference for sed_; the complete list of options for awk is in Appendix B, _Quick Reference for awk_.

+One option common to both sed and awk is the _-f_ option that allows you to specify the name of a script file.

+`sed -f scriptfile inputfile`